What is a Virtual Meeting?

 A virtual meeting is extremely convenient, whether it’s audio or video.
 Teams and departments, managers and employees, peers, even whole companies can get together from wherever they are in the world and have a real person-to-person connection.
 No more will you have to worry about having a meeting “except for Gary because he’s out of town”.
 No more will you have to manage schedules to make sure that everyone is in the office at 9 am on a Wednesday.
 No more will you have to schedule conference rooms, work under the deadline of the people needing the room after you, and have to cut your meeting short.
 Virtual meetings make everyone’s life easier.

 There are some meetings where you really need all hands on deck, or at least you need all members of a team to be present.
 In the past that meant flying in some employees, putting them up in a hotel with an expense account for food.

 In some cases, the advent of virtual meetings is completely undoing the need for formal office space at all.
 If everyone can meet virtually, then there’s no need for a brick-and-mortar location anymore.

 With virtual meetings, you get everyone in on the action.
 There’s no outside salesperson who is always on the go and unable to get company updates.
 There is no VP who lives in a different city who never gets to know their subordinates.
 There is never a consultant who feels out of the loop because they miss all the strategy meetings.

 What Are the Benefits of Virtual Meetings?

-We’ve already hinted at some of the benefits of virtual meetings, but what are some more of the tangible benefits that we can get from a company structured on a virtual meeting platform?
+We’ve already hinted at some of the benefits, but what are some more of the tangible benefits that we can get from a company structured on a virtual meeting platform?